Imaginary Geometry I: Interacting SLEs: Introduction

 \subsection{Outline}

 The remainder of this article is structured as follows.
-In Section~\ref{sec::sle}, we will prove the existence and uniqueness of solutions to the $\SLE_\kappa(\ul{\rho})$ equation \eqref{eqn::sle_kappa_rho_sde}, even with force points starting at $0^-,0^+$.
-We will also show that solutions to \eqref{eqn::sle_kappa_rho_sde} are characterized by a certain martingale property.
+In Section~\ref{sec::sle}, we will prove the existence and uniqueness of solutions to the $\SLE_\kappa(\ul{\rho})$ equation~\eqref{eqn::sle_kappa_rho_sde}, even with force points starting at $0^-,0^+$.
+We will also show that solutions to~\eqref{eqn::sle_kappa_rho_sde} are characterized by a certain martingale property.
 Next, in Section~\ref{sec::gff}, we will review the construction and properties of the Gaussian free field which will be relevant for this work.
 The notion of a ``local set,'' first introduced in \cite{SchrammShe10}, will be of particular importance to us.
+We will also provide an independent proof of Theorem~\ref{thm::coupling_existence}.
 In Section~\ref{sec::dubedat}, we will give a new presentation of Dub\'edat's proof of $\SLE$-duality --- that the outer boundary of an $\SLE_{16/\kappa}$ process is described by a certain $\SLE_\kappa$ process for $\kappa \in (0,4)$.
 Following Dub\'edat, we explain how this result (and a slight generalization) implies Theorem~\ref{thm::coupling_uniqueness} for flow lines which are non-boundary intersecting.
-The purpose of Section~\ref{sec::non_boundary_intersecting} is to establish the monotonicity of flow lines in their initial angle and to prove Theorem~\ref{thm::lightconeroughstatement} --- that the range of an $\SLE_{16/\kappa}$ trace can be realized as a light cone of points which are accessible by angle restricted $\SLE_\kappa$ trajectories, $\kappa \in (0,4)$ --- in a certain special case.
+The purpose of Section~\ref{sec::non_boundary_intersecting} is to establish the monotonicity of flow lines in their angle and to prove Theorem~\ref{thm::lightconeroughstatement} --- that the range of an $\SLE_{16/\kappa}$ trace can be realized as a light cone of points which are accessible by angle restricted $\SLE_\kappa$ trajectories, $\kappa \in (0,4)$ --- in a certain special case.
 Then, in Section~\ref{sec::interacting}, we will prove a number of technical estimates which allow us to rule out pathological behavior in the conditional mean of the GFF when multiple flow and counterflow lines interact.
+This will allow us to compute the conditional law of one path given several others.
 Finally, in Section~\ref{sec::uniqueness} we will complete the proofs of our main theorems.